atom/atom/docs/creating-a-package.md

 There are about a hundred different ways to toggle a pane on and off, and this might not be the most efficient one.
-If you know your package needs to be toggled on and off more freely, it might be better to draw the UI during the initialization, then immediately call `hide()` on the element to remove it from the view.
+If you know your package needs to be toggled on and off more freely, it might be better to draw the interface during the initialization, then immediately call `hide()` on the element to remove it from the view.
 You can then swap between `show()` and `hide()`, and instead of forcing Atom to add and remove the element as we're doing here, it'll just set a